tytydraco/yessleep/out/Coming_Right_Up.md

 No one was surprised when Eddies, a small, greasy burger joint that had only opened a year prior in my town, was said to be closing down permanently within a couple of days.

-In the weeks leading up to the announcement, a multitude of allegations were sent flying in the direction of its owner, Eddie Snyder.
+In the weeks leading up to the announcement, a multitude of allegations were sent flying in the direction of its owner, Eddie.
 Ranging from claims of embezzling, to accusations of unfaithfulness which left him divorced, it was only a matter of time before Eddie pulled the plug.

 I thought it a shame, though.
 Despite my less than favourable opinion of the guy, the burgers in which he served were the best in town.
 So, for old times’ sake, I decided to pay the joint one last visit before its passing.